ramstorm/midicloro/README.md

 Velocity is scaled to squeeze the whole 0-127 range in between CC values 8-120.
 The velocity setting is mirrored to all other input ports with a number lower than the current port.
 The mirroring can be turned off in the settings by setting *velocityMultiDeviceCtrl* to false.

 **Gameboy users**: To enable random velocity mode, you need to send a CC value of 127 from the Gameboy/Arduinoboy.
 The Arduinoboy sends CC values of maximum 120, and not 127 by default.
-A solution is to use the custom Arduinoboy software described in *Mono mode* - it scales CC values to span the whole range 0-127 (there might also exist a setting in the original Arduinoboy software to scale CC values to reach 127).
+A solution is to use the custom Arduinoboy software described in *Mono mode* - it scales CC values to span the whole range 0-127 (the scaling is done in such a way to still work as expected when controlling MIDIcloro via CC as in *Gameboy examples*).
+There might also exist a setting in the original Arduinoboy software to scale CC values to reach 127, or it can be modified to allow that.

 ## Mono mode